silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 ## Extending extensions {#extendingextensions}

-Extension classes can be overloaded using the Injector, if you want to modify the way that an extension in one of your modules works:
+Extension classes can be overridden using the Injector, if you want to modify the way that an extension in one of your modules works:

 ```yaml